theRealAph/ScopeLocals/README.md

 at the end of the try block ensures that child threads can no longer be using it.

-Using class StructuredExceutor to parallelise row processing means that query results returning thousands or even millions of rows can be executed in parallel.
+Using class StructuredExecutor to parallelise row processing means that query results returning thousands or even millions of rows can be executed in parallel.
 If a call to `rowHandler` needs to block, say to log a warning to a file on disk, work can continue by switching execution to another virtual